-Research in the group focuses on virus/material interactions to improve our understanding of how viruses interact with their environment.
+Research in the group focuses on understanding virus/material interactions to improve our understanding of how viruses interact with their environment.
 By improving our understanding in this area, it has allowed us to develop several novel broad-spectrum virucidal antivirals.
 We have on-going research in the group related to viral vaccine stabilisation, triggered delivery, gene therapy and medical textiles.
 The group utilise a range of synthetic and biological techniqus such as small molecule and polymer synthesis, nanomaterial synthesis and bio-assays for studying cells and their viral infection.
-The group is also intersted in understanding the mechanism behind such interactions and utilises a range of biological assays to investigate this.
+The group is also intersted in understanding the mechanism behind such interactions and develops new and utilises existing biological assays to investigate this.

 Currently the group has synthesised a number of different materials that show potent virucidal antiviral inhibition against a wide range of viruses including Herpes Simplex Virus 1 & 2 (HSV-1 and HSV-2), Lentivirus (Human Immunodeficiency (HIV)-like virus), Human papilomavirus (HPV), Respiratory syncytial virus (RSV), Human parainfluenza virus type 3 (PIV3), Human metapneumovirus (HMPV), Dengue virus and Zika virus.
 The group continues to explore the effects of such antivirals against other viruses and their in-vivo efficacy.